 See our Graduate Program Syllabus for degree requirements and related information about the graduate

 Everyone who is admitted to the PhD program is automatically awarded a Graduate Assistantship, which is typically a half-time (20 hours/week) appointment.
-The 2013-2014 stipend is $14,500 per year.
+The 2014-2015 stipend is at least $16,000 per year.
 Tuition, up to the number of hours required for the degree, is waived for Graduate Assistants who enroll in at least 5 credit hours each spring and fall, provided they satisfy a few training and paperwork requirements.
 All Graduate Assistants are eligible to receive free basic single health coverage as a benefit of employment.
 An upgrade to a more comprehensive plan, or the addition of a spouse and/or children to one's coverage, is available by paying an additional premium.

 As mentioned above, assistantships may be awarded to up to two MA students per admissions year.
 The application deadline for the funded MA is the same as for the PhD: January 31.

 For information about the graduate program, you can fill out our on-line information request form and an information packet will be mailed to you.